-This paper investigates the dynamic interrelationship between self-employment and unemployment rates.
-On the one hand, unemployment rates may stimulate start-up activity of self-employed.
-On the other hand, higher rates of self-employment may indicate increased entrepreneurial activity reducing unemployment in subsequent periods.
-These two effects have resulted in considerable ambiguities about the interrelationship between unemployment and entrepreneurial activity.
-This paper introduces a two equation vector autoregression model capable of reconciling these ambiguities and tests it for data of 23 OECD countries over the period 1974-2002.
-The empirical results confirm the two distinct relationships between unemployment and self-employment, i.e. ‘refugee’ and ‘entrepreneurial’ effects.
-We also find that the ‘entrepreneurial’ effects are considerably stronger than the ‘refugee’ effects.
+This paper investigates the dynamic relationship between self-employment and unemployment rates.
+On the one hand, high unemployment rates may lead to start-up activity of self-employed individuals (the “refugee” effect).
+On the other hand, higher rates of self-employment may indicate increased entrepreneurial activity reducing unemployment in subsequent periods (the “entrepreneurial” effect).
+This paper introduces a new two-equation vector autoregression model capable of reconciling these ambiguities and estimates it for data from 23 OECD countries between 1974 and 2002.
+The empirical results confirm the existence of two distinct relationships between unemployment and self-employment: the “refugee” and “entrepreneurial” effects.
+We also find that the “entrepreneurial” effects are considerably stronger than the “refugee” effects.

 Thurik, A.R., Carree, M.A., van Stel, A.J., & Audretsch, D.B..
 (2008).
 Does selfemployment reduce unemployment?.
 Journal of Business Venturing: entrepreneurship, entrepreneurial finance, innovation and regional development, 23(6), 673–686. doi:10.1016/j.jbusvent.2008.01.007